Bois Dentelle Facts

 Bois Dentelle Physical Description

-The stunning Bois Dentelle also represents a tropical perennial that attains a rather moderate height of only 20 ft (6 m).
-Further, the flowers have become famous for their frilled edges and delicate beauty.
+The breathtaking tree also represents a tropical perennial that attains a comparatively moderate height of only 20 ft (6 m).
+The same flowers have become famous around the world for their frilled edges and delicate beauty, making its potential loss even more tragic.

-In color, the blooms of the Elaeocarpus Bojeri typically display a rather bright white, though a few may be a tan or cream color.
-Also, they grow quite long, have a bell shape, and exist in copious quantities within large clusters.
+In color, the gentle blooms of the marvelous Bois Dentelle typically display a gorgeous bright white, though a few may be a tan or cream in color.
+These same flowers also grow quite long, have a bell shape, and exist in copious quantities within large clusters.

 - Kingdom: Plantae